Rainier Foot and Ankle Associates logo

 • What are orthotics, and how can they help?

 Orthotics are custom-made shoe inserts designed to correct foot alignment, provide support, and relieve pain from conditions such as flat feet, high arches, or plantar fasciitis.
 Your podiatrist can create orthotics tailored to your specific needs.
+These can aid your healing or ease pain when worn by patients also investing in medicine, PRP treatments, or other treatments.

 Share by: